 Goggles, lab coats, and a whole lot more, including teaching technicians who will help you determine what you need for your experiments.

 Evergreen Ecological Observation Network (EEON)

-EEON is a long-term research effort involving students and faculty conducting research in Evergreen’s 1000 acre Puget lowland second-growth rainforest.
+EEON is a long-term research effort involving students and faculty conducting research in Evergreen’s 1,000-acre Puget Sound lowland second-growth rainforest.
 Their work is centered on 44 intensively studied long-term monitoring plots where they’re measuring biological diversity, development, carbon dynamics, and other characteristics.

 Science Carnival and Research Exposition